AhmedElsherbini/Cblaster_stats/README.md

 Well, for [ete3](http://etetoolkit.org/download/), I recommend installing it via conda env (even if it takes a lot of time), if the pip does not work properly.

-So, just type this command effortlessly.
+So, type this command effortlessly.

 ```bash
  python cblaster_stats.py -i  example_binary.csv